-Statement of Robert B. Zoellick U.S. Trade Representative before the Committee on Ways and Means of the House of Representatives February 26, 2003
+Statement of Robert B. Zoellick U.S. Trade Representative before the Committee on Finance of the United States Senate March 5, 2003

-Mr. Chairman, Representative Rangel, and Members of the Committee:
+Mr. Chairman, Senator Baucus, and Members of the Committee:

-Thank you for the opportunity to testify today, for your support and assistance, and the tremendous work of your staffs during this past year.
-We are very grateful for your significant effort to pass the Trade Act of 2002, including Trade Promotion Authority (TPA).
-We greatly appreciate your leadership, Mr. Chairman, and value our partnership with the Congress on trade matters.
+Thank you for the opportunity to testify today, for your guidance and support, and the tremendous work of your staffs during this past year.
+We are very grateful for your successful and major effort to pass the Trade Act of 2002, including Trade Promotion Authority (TPA).
+We greatly appreciate your leadership, Mr. Chairman-and that of the previous Chairman-and value our partnership with the Congress on trade matters.

-Over the past year, working together, we have rebuilt America's leadership on trade.
+Over the past two years, working together, we have rebuilt America's leadership on trade.
 We are now pressing aggressively to secure the benefits of open markets for American families, farmers, workers, consumers, and businesses.
 President Bush is advancing, in close association with the Congress, an activist strategy "to ignite a new era of global economic growth through a world trading system that is dramatically more open and more free."

 A key achievement this past year was the renewal of the Executive-Congressional partnership embodied in TPA.
+This Committee has always provided steady support for that critical linkage.

-With that authority restored after a lapse of eight years, the Administration has begun to fulfill the vision of open markets and development articulated at the launch of new global trade negotiations in Doha, Qatar, in November 2001.
+With the restoration of TPA after a lapse of eight years, the Administration has begun to fulfill the vision of open markets and development articulated at the launch of new global trade negotiations in Doha, Qatar, in November 2001.
 The United States has submitted far-reaching proposals to the World Trade Organization (WTO), including plans to remove all tariffs on manufactured goods, open agriculture and services markets, and address the special needs of poorer developing countries.